How are Business Energy Bills Calculated?

 One of the most common explanations is that your existing contract has ended without a replacement agreement being made.
 This means that your supplier will roll you onto a more expensive standard tariff – These are often also the most costly tariffs that suppliers offer.

-If this happens to you, you are likely to be paying more than you should for your business energy, so the sooner that you act, the better.
+If this happens to you, you are likely to be paying more than you should for your business energy, so the sooner you act, the better.

 Compare business energy suppliers with Exchange Utility.
-Whilst being guided by our energy experts, you will discover the contracts that will compliment your business as well as any cost reduction options or perks that are available to you across a range of UK suppliers.
+Whilst being guided by our energy experts, you will discover the contracts that will complement your business as well as any cost reduction options or perks that are available to you across a range of UK suppliers.

 Grab a recent business energy bill and complete the form on this page to get started.
-Alternatively you can call our business energy experts on 0800 9777 000.
+Alternatively, you can call our business energy experts on 0800 9777 000.